Hasselback chicken with spinach and artichokes is a sheet pan dinner that’s perfect for weeknights or special occasions.

-- 1/3 cup shredded mozzarella cheese
+- ⅓ cup shredded mozzarella cheese

-- 1/4 cup grated parmesan cheese
+- ¼ cup grated Parmesan cheese

-- 3 roma tomatoes, halved
+- 3 Roma tomatoes, halved

-- Spread 1 teaspoon olive oil on a large sheet pan to prevent chicken from sticking.
-Set aside.
-Place a wooden spoon or chopsticks on either side of one chicken breast (on the long side) and make cuts across the chicken about 1/2 inch apart without cutting all the way through.
+- Place chopsticks or wooden spoons on both sides of one chicken breast (on the long sides) and make cuts across the chicken about a half inch apart, without cutting all the way through.
 Place chicken on prepared sheet pan.

 - Once the spinach is wilted, add cream cheese, mozzarella cheese, and parmesan cheese.
-Stir until cheese melts and is combined.
+Stir until the cheese melts and is combined.
 Remove from heat.